 Josie has a B.S. in Fisheries and Wildlife Biology from the University of North Dakota.
 Since graduating college, she has worked in grassland ecology, climate change research, entomology and agronomy.
 Before joining the IPM Institute, she worked for the University of Minnesota as a researcher studying potato and soybean pests.
 Her interest in IPM stemmed from working hands on with growers and learning the importance of sustainable agriculture.
 Outside of work, Josie enjoys hiking, camping, kayaking and nature photography.

 Gabriel earned his B.A. in Environmental Justice and Citizenship, with a minor in Political Science from Beloit College, where he also worked on the campus sustainability program.
 He has a strong interest in the interconnectedness of economic systems, environmental systems and social justice.
-In his free time, Gabriel enjoys live music, hiking, and petting dogs.
+Outside of work Gabriel enjoys live music, the outdoors, gaming and horror fiction.